bowenwu0905/Movie_Ticketing_System/README.md

 This project creates a database for theater ticketing system that records information about theaters, movies, tickets etc. and the relationships among them.
 It is comprised of 4 domain objects, and 3 end users that inherits from people object and one enum object.

 ## user_data_models_description:
-In this project, there are 3 human end users: **audience, manager and employee**, and they all inherits from people object. manager and employment has one to manager relationship, a manager manages multiple employees and an employee only has one manager.
+In this project, there are 3 human end users: **audience, manager and employee**, and they all inherits from people object. manager and employment has one-to-many relationship, a manager manages multiple employees and an employee only has one manager.

 ## domain_object_data_models_description:
 In this project, there are 4 domain objets: **theater, section, movie and ticket**.